 I am profoundly grateful for the peer support I have received from the SayWhatClub since 2002.
 SWC gave me coping skills to manage the everyday challenges of living with hearing loss.
 Through SWC, I gained the courage to advocate for myself, and the hope that I could lead a normal life.
 Thank you, SWC!

-Pat Dobbs is passionate about educating and empowering people about hearing loss.
-She does this through her work as Educator, Speaker and Coach.
+I am passionate about educating and empowering people about hearing loss and I do this through work as Educator, Speaker and Coach.

-She started to lose her hearing when she was 20.
-It progressively declined to the point where today she is a bilateral cochlear implants user and is grateful that she can hear in the normal range.
+I started to lose my hearing when I was 20.
+It progressively declined to the point where today I am a bilateral cochlear implants user and am grateful that I can hear in the normal range.

-A classic late-bloomer, Pat spent the first thirty-five years of her business career selling mainframe solutions.
-It was only after she launched the Hearing Loss Revolution and it’s Nine Guiding Principles (updated to the Hearing Loss Evolution) did she discover her true calling: Advocating for people with hearing loss.
-Along the way she has done the following:
+A classic late-bloomer, I spent the first thirty-five years of my business career selling mainframe solutions.
+It was only after I launched the Hearing Loss Revolution and it’s Nine Guiding Principles (updated to the Hearing Loss Evolution) did I discover my true calling: Advocating for people with hearing loss.
+Along the way I have done the following:

-Workshops – Created and presented the following workshops: “Communication Strategies”, “The Hearing Loss Revolution” and her newest six-session on-line workshop “Coming to Terms with Hearing Loss”.
+- Workshops – Created and presented the following workshops: “Communication Strategies”, “The Hearing Loss Revolution” and my newest six-session on-line workshop “Coming to Terms with Hearing Loss”.

-Launched the Morris County (NJ) Chapter of the Hearing Loss Association of America (HLAA) in 2011 and serves as its president.
-She is also a trustee of the HLAA-NJ and a head of HLAA-Morris County Advocacy Committee.
+- Launched the Morris County (NJ) Chapter of the Hearing Loss Association of America (HLAA) in 2011 and serves as its president.
+I am also a trustee of the HLAA-NJ and a head of HLAA-Morris County Advocacy Committee.